fkarg/fkarg.github.io/staged/longtermplans.md

 of time, effort, and energy.
 Just staying clear of those will improve your effectiveness tremendously.

+{: .box-note}
 Look for ways you might 'cheat' your goal, and write them down.
-If it's an actual shortcut, use it!
-If it's a situation you'd like to avoid, write it down, to stay conscious about it.
+If it is an actual shortcut, use it!
+If it will instead not get you closer to your actual goal, stay away from it.

-{: .box-note}
-Look for things you might do, in which it might feel that you make progress without actually doing so.

 ## Lead and Lag measures (20min)
-We first take a good look at what _Lead_ and _Lag_ measures are before applying them to our goals and milestones.
+We first take a good look at what _Lead_ and _Lag_ measures are before using them to make our goals and milestones more tangible.

 ### The fallacy of Lag measures
 A classical new-years goal is to lose weight.
 Let's say the goal is to lose